dedalusj/cwmonitor/README.md

 Run it with `./cwmonitor --metrics cpu,memory --interval 60 --namespace a_namespace --hostid "$(hostname)"`

-Available metrics are: `cpu, memory, swap, disk, docker-health, docmer-stats`.
+Available metrics are: `cpu, memory, swap, disk, docker-health, docker-stats`.

 Use `./cwmonitor --help` to see a description of the other command line arguments.